 Mostly, I was able to see his leadership capabilities during the RN WG

 meetings.
-I belive I have communicated this to few others including Chuck.
+I believe I have communicated this to a few others including

-It is the first since during my term that I saw issues and work delegated
+Chuck.
+It is the first time during my term that I saw issues and work

-and alloctes a shared responsibility, not to put down Bruce's leadership,
+and allocates shared responsibility, not to put down Bruce's leadership,

 which has its own qualities.
 Chuck is very direct, organized in his thought

-and work, and sincerely, would have voted for his style of leadership as the
+and work, and sincerely, I would have voted for his style of leadership as

-Chair of GNSO as well, if Avri was not elected.
+the Chair of the GNSO as well, if Avri was not elected.